Young people and family

 A new benefit called Universal Credit is being introduced in the UK and will eventually replace all means-tested benefits.
 As it is being introduced gradually what you and your family is entitled to in the way of benefits may be very complicated.
 This is because of what type of service may be offered for Universal Credit in your area but also because what you are entitled to may be difficult to work out.
 You or your parents should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 If you live with your parents and they are claiming Child Tax Credit both you and your child can be included in the claim.
-Your parents may also be able to claim a Social Fund Maternity Grant for you and your child.
 If they are claiming Housing Benefit, they can include both you and your child in their claim.

 As a young mother, you can claim Child Benefit once your baby is born.